 Whilst travelling in India in 2014, I found myself drawn to go deeper into the origins of yoga:, the union of mind, body and soul.
 It was on this trip that the magical and transformative practice of Kundalini Yoga called me to my present path.

-My Kundalini Yoga teacher training began in 2015 at Karam Kriya Yoga School in Glastonbury, under the guidance and instruction of the founder of the school Shiv Charan Singh, the lead trainer Anghad Kaur and assistant trainer Preet Kaur.
+My Kundalini Yoga teacher training began in 2015 at Karam Kriya Yoga School who held a training in Glastonbury, under the guidance and instruction of the founder of the school Shiv Charan Singh, the lead trainer Anghad Kaur and assistant trainer Preet Kaur.

-I first shared the empowering teachings of Yogi Bhajan in Cardiff on February 29th 2016 (leap day) and continue to do so from a little yoga studio in Roath, Cardiff called 'The Courtyard Studio' (just off Wellfield Rd), at Llanover Hall Arts Centre in Canton, Cardiff, The Tramshed Studio on Pendyris Rd, Cardiff and occasionally at 'Diana Brook Yoga with Soul' studio in Caerphilly.
+I first shared the empowering teachings of Yogi Bhajan in Cardiff on February 29th 2016 (leap day) and continue to do so from a little yoga studio in Roath, Cardiff called 'The Courtyard Studio' (just off Wellfield Rd), at Llanover Hall Arts Centre in Canton, Cardiff, The Tramshed Studio on Pendyris Rd, Cardiff and occasionally at 'Diana Brook Yoga with Soul' studio in Caerphilly and 'Yurt in the City' in Canton.

 Amarjot Kaur completed her training for the KRI Level 1 Kundalini Yoga Instructor Certificate with Karam Kriya School in Glastonbury, U.K. (certfied by IKYTA, KYTA and KRI)